dilllxd/DistroAV/README.md

 [(Please consider making a donation)](https://opencollective.com/distroav)
 </div>

+> Note: This is an experimental fork focused on adding support for Aitum Vertical output via NDI.
+It is mostly unmaintained and not intended for merging into the main DistroAV plugin.
+Expect limited support and potential breakage with future OBS/Aitum updates.

 ## Features
 - **NDI Source** : Receive NDI video and audio in OBS
 - **NDI Output** : Transmit OBS video and audio to NDI